susmitha-ann/CoralReefFishSpeciesAssessment/README.md

 To start exploring the project, you can begin by opening the notebooks in the 02 - Exploratory Data Analysis folder for an initial overview of the data and the findings from the exploratory phase.
 Once familiar with the data, you can move on to the 03 - Model Prediction folder, where the machine learning models are built and trained.

 Environment Setup
 To replicate this project and execute the notebooks, ensure you have the proper environment set up.
-The project was built using Python and Jupyter Notebooks, and the required packages can be restored using the requirement.txt file.
+The project was built using Python and Jupyter Notebooks, and the required packages can be restored using the [requirements.txt](./path/to/requirements.txt) file.

 Citation
 If you use the data or any part of this project, please refer to the original dataset hosted on Dryad: